nettle for hormones with dried and fresh leaves

 Yep, thyroid health isn’t just about iodine; you need iron too.

-So, what is TSH?
+But what exactly is TSH?
 Well, it’s a hormone produced by the pituitary gland.

-So, adding nettles to your diet could be a good way to naturally boost iron and support the thyroid.
+So, adding nettles to your diet might be a good way to naturally boost iron and support the thyroid.

 2. Balances Blood Sugar Levels